saasbook/hw-sinatra-saas-wordguesser/README.md

 our `MyApp` class inherits; `Sinatra::Base` is available because we load the Sinatra library  in line 1.

-* Self-check: What *two* steps did we take earlier to guarantee that the Sinatra library is available to our app?
+* What *two* steps did we take earlier to guarantee that the Sinatra library is available to load in line 1?

 > We specified  `gem 'sinatra'`  in the `Gemfile` *and* successfully ran
 > `bundle` to confirm that the gem is installed and "lock" the correct